 What Is Art Therapy?

 Art therapy is a type of experiential therapy introduced in the 1950s that is widely used as a complementary and alternative treatment for substance abuse.
 Art therapy can be used in inpatient or outpatient treatment, but it is often used to complement a 12-step program in aftercare.
 Art therapy is conducted by professional art therapists and is used to build self-esteem and self-awareness, enhance social skills, help individuals process their emotions, and reduce stress and anxiety.
-Art therapy is accessible to anyone regardless of skill level because the emphasis is not on the final product, rather on the process of creative expression.
+Art therapy is accessible to anyone regardless of skill level because the emphasis is not on the final product, but rather on the process of creative expression.
 Art therapy is used to help a range of individuals seeking emotional, creative, and spiritual growth.

 Types of Art Therapy